rdubi-alt/Going-Home/README.md

 # Going-Home
-A text adventure game made with Python.
+A text adventure game inspired by the metaphors used in Acceptance and Commitment Therapy (ACT).